 CleanCap® capping also helps the cells better accept the exogenous mRNA.
 However, U-depletion in the coding sequence greatly reduces the cellular response.
-You might be interested to know that we offer a Codon optimiser tool for that purpose, which is free to use with your mytebu-bio account.
 The remaining Uracile (around 15% ideally) can be masked with substitution to N1mePseudo-U, Pseudo-U or 5-mo-U (5-methoxy-UTP).
 This robust design is required and has been used by Trilink to develop reliable control mRNA.

 Start with a reliable and flexible mRNA transfection reagent

 A possible strategy is to start testing the proof of concept with mRNA coding for the protein of interest, before investing in extensive delivery optimisation studies.
 For this purpose, a robust transfection reagent which is efficient both in cell culture and injection for mouse is ideal.
 RJH Biosciences have developed an efficient transfection reagent mRNA-Fect which, versus classical transfection solutions (e.g. Lipofectamine in the picture below), have shown better and higher performance with adherent cells, suspension cells and in vivo (specific protocol upon request).